 Law enforcement officers working with the confidential informants often look the other way when confidential informants act illegally or provide false information.
 A close investigation or the facts may indicate improper or illegal activity or the part of the confidential informant or the officer resulting is a dismissal of the charges.

 What Are My Possible Options Besides Jail or High Fines?

-If you have been arrested for drug possession, the criminal defense attorneys at The Law Offices of Daniel J. Fernandez, P.A. may be able to help you find a solution that doesn’t involve heavy fines or jail time and avoids any conviction:
+If you have been arrested for drug possession, the criminal defense attorneys at The Law Office of Daniel J. Fernandez, P.A. may be able to help you find a solution that doesn’t involve heavy fines or jail time and avoids any conviction:

 - Pretrial diversion – available to first-time, non-violent offenders; the charges are dropped when pretrial diversion is completed;

 - Pretrial intervention – available in certain instances to people who don’t qualify for pretrial diversion, because of priors;

 - Drug court – available to repeat drug offenders who have debilitating substance abuse problems; the charges may be dropped if certain conditions are satisfied;

 - Motion to suppress – if evidence was obtained in an illegal manner the evidence may be suppressed and the case may be dismissed;

 - Motion to dismiss – if evidence was not actually possessed the evidence may be suppressed and the case may be dismissed;